Gran Chaco: Geography

-The Gran Chaco is about 647,500km^{2} (250,000 sq mi) in size, though estimates differ.
+The Gran Chaco is about 1,066,000km^{2} in size, though estimates differ.
+The Gran Chaco ecoregion comprises the second largest forest in South America.
 It is located west of the Paraguay River and east of the Andes, and is mostly an alluvial sedimentary plain shared among Paraguay, Bolivia, and Argentina.
 It stretches from about 17 to 33°S latitude and between 65 and 60°W longitude, though estimates differ.

 Historically, the Chaco has been divided in three main parts: the Chaco Austral or Southern Chaco, south of the Bermejo River and inside Argentinian territory, blending into the Pampa region in its southernmost end; the Chaco Central or Central Chaco between the Bermejo and the Pilcomayo River to the north, also now in Argentinian territory; and the Chaco Boreal or Northern Chaco, north of the Pilcomayo up to the Brazilian Pantanal, inside Paraguayan territory and sharing some area with Bolivia.

 Locals sometimes divide it today by the political borders, giving rise to the terms Argentinian Chaco, Paraguayan Chaco, and Bolivian Chaco.
 (Inside Paraguay, people sometimes use the expression Central Chaco for the area roughly in the middle of the Chaco Boreal, where Mennonite colonies are established.)